Frequently Asked Questions

 The fetal cfDNA percentage on my NIPT results is X amount, is this a normal amount?

-Generally, the fetal fraction must be above 4 percent, which typically occurs around the tenth week of pregnancy.
+Generally, the fetal fraction must be above 1.4%, which typically occurs around the tenth week of pregnancy.
 Low fetal fractions can lead to an inability to perform the NIPT test or render a false negative result.
 Reasons for low fetal fractions include testing too early in the pregnancy, sampling errors, maternal obesity, and fetal abnormality.

 Are your sonographers qualified?